jakiestfu/Shadow/README.md

 meta( $key, $value=false )
 ```
 * `$key`:  String - A key (as in key/value) to track data as (record data as. i.e. "impressions" or "404s")
-* `$value`: String - If you do not need to keep **count** of a properties occurence, and rather set static data, you may pass a string as the second aprameter
+* `$value`: String/Array - If you do not need to keep **count** of a properties occurence, and rather set static data, you may pass a string or array as the second parameter

 ```php
 item( $itemID, $timestamp = false )